oetherington/tradukisto/README.md

 # Tradukisto
-## Generate Typescript types for SQL queries
+## Generate Typescript types and Zod schemas for SQL queries

 [![NPM Version](https://img.shields.io/npm/v/tradukisto)](https://www.npmjs.com/package/tradukisto)

-Tradukisto is a tool for generating Typescript types for arbitrary SQL queries based on the Schema of a live Postgres database, plus some basic templating utilities.
+Tradukisto is a tool for generating Typescript types and Zod schemas for arbitrary SQL queries based on the Schema of a live Postgres database, plus some basic templating utilities.

 ### Disclaimer